 HON CHEMISTRY – Wow!
 Do you realize what we just did?!?
 We finished the chapter!!!
-Here’s the last lecture from chapter 1 – an overview of the elements and intro to the periodic table.
-Did you feel like it was mostly review?
+Did you feel like today was mostly review?

-Another great resource for the Element Handbook Search (and for the TEST!!) are these video clips on copper, phosphorus, and silicon that a group of chemistry researchers have put together at www.periodicvideos.com.
-Watch these as you do the element handbook search.
+A great resource to research the elements Cu, Si and P (for the TEST!!) are these video clips on copper, phosphorus, and silicon that a group of chemistry researchers have put together at www.periodicvideos.com.
+Watch these and take notes.
 The information on these video clips will be on the test.

 Hey, have you had a chance to check out the chapter 1 study suggestion sheet?
 Let me know if there is anything you need help with before the test!
 (And you’re still learning the symbols of the elements, right?!?)

 HON CHEMISTRY: Happy Wednesday!
 Great job today on asking questions to classify matter!
 How are you doing on the examples of homogeneous and heterogeneous matter?
 Here’s a question to think about again, can you tell me three different types of homogeneous matter?

 And no, this isn’t part of a moonshine still, but it is copper and I thought it looked kind of cool!
 Speaking of….why do you think they use copper coil in stills??

 HON CHEMISTRY: Great discussion today on the difference in heat and energy!
 Can you apply what you know?
 So why did that paper cup of water not burn in the Bunsen burner flame?
 And you boiled water in it?
 How cool is that!
 I mean hot…